tf0rs/forta-ice-phishing-analysis-2.0/README.md

 # forta-ice-phishing-analysis-2.0

 Analyzing the output of the Ice Phishing 2.0 agent deployed on Forta.
-This analysis uses labels from Etherscan and Chainabuse to provide context for addresses identified as making transactions resembling ice phishing.
+The objective of this work is to build confidence in Forta ice phishing alerts by defining heuristics that characterize their on-chain transaction behaviors.
+Labels from Etherscan and Chainabuse are used to provide context for addresses identified as engaged in ice phishing, and to help filter out false positives.

 ### Dune Dashboards - Gas Consumption & Exploratory Analysis